ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Display/RViz-Custom-Display.rst

    :alt: screenshot of functioning display

-If the box does not appear in that location, it might be because
+If the box does not appear in that location, it might be because:

 * You are not publishing the topic at this time
 * The message hasn't been published in the last 2 seconds.